Your Market Force Style Indicator results:

 How can Market Force help you achieve your next level of performance?

-If these questions aren’t what you’re thinking, consider going back to re-take the quiz.
 Focus on what comes naturally to you, rather than how you think you should be.
 Remember, Market Force is about amplifying your strengths (not coaching you out of your weaknesses).

 These are the questions that people with the Control Style most often ask: